Docker DTS: Reproducible Dev Env

 • Containers with the 🧩 icon come pre-configured with this setup

-• Modular deployment - Start only the services you need
+• Modular deployment - start only the services you need

-• Independent updates - Update containers without affecting others
+• Independent updates - update containers without affecting others

-• Service isolation - Each container handles a specific responsibility
+• Service isolation - each container handles a specific responsibility

-• Scalable architecture - Add new services easily
+• Scalable architecture - add new services easily

-Quick Setup Process
+General Quick Setup Process

 1. Prerequisites: Ensure Docker Desktop is installed and running on your system